 Why is this project needed?

 U.S. 97 is a critical part of the State’s transportation system and is a major north-south freight corridor that links California and Washington.
-The average daily traffic is 1800 vehicles with a truck percentage of over 50 percent.
 Keeping the roads in good condition and providing a safe, efficient transportation system that supports economic opportunity is a critical aspect of the mission for the Oregon Department of Transportation (ODOT).

 The existing roadway is raveling and coming apart.
 The last time this section of highway was paved was in 1999.
 The 2012 pavement rating for this section was poor.
 A chip seal was applied to this section of highway in 2005 to prolong the life of the roadway.
 The local maintenance district has placed numerous extended asphalt patches over the past few years.